okasen/okasen/README.md

 - 👋 Hi, I’m Jaimie Black (they/them please!)
-- I am learning Go right now.
+- I've been playing around with Go lately.
 - I like to write books as much as I like to write code, so I've dabbled in building novel writing software a few times
   - look at OsmosisWriter if you want to see some of my... earliest... code.
   - And check out Gwab (**Go** Write a Book) for my most recent excursion into creating software in Golang.